-As an Indigenous multidisciplinary, a little bit renegade.
-Specializing in a number of digital, healthcare and community-based fields as an inventive leader, artist, influential storyteller, strategist, communications specialist, and forward planning visionary, ROAR Creative and Consulting is my small, B2B and third-party company.
+Multi disciplinary here, specializing in a number of digital, healthcare and community-based fields as an inventive leader, artist, influential storyteller, strategist, communications specialist, and forward planning visionary.
+ROAR Creative and Consulting is my small, B2B and third-party company.

-Administration of fresh and modern social digital asset creation, capacity and governance building, creative advocacy, graphic design, digital illustration, website development, video production, social media campaigns, and marketing plans ... it's all within possibility.
+Administration of fresh and modern digital asset creation, capacity and governance building, creative advocacy, graphic design, knowledge and data visualization, digital illustration, website development, video production, social media campaigns, and marketing plans ... it's all within possibility.
 Our wheelhouse of offerings is customizable and built upon a reflexive foundation.

 Going way back to when my kids were wee babes, I "stayed home" and explored artful practices and mom blogging, starting up a whole production line of artisan and apothecary goods for moms and babies.
 Yup, I was a mom-blogging-artisan, selling goods online via Etsy and OOAK (one-of-a-kind) shows.
 AlI that overhead and constant hustle with a newborn and a toddler was a recipe for burn-out.
 I continued to develop my writing chops and caught the attention of a big-deal mom-blogger at the time.
 That's how I got into writingand later editing— for acclaimed publications such as CBC, Babble Media, DisneyUnited Way’s Local Love, Today’s Parent, The Mighty, and Quill & Quire, even garnering a couple collaborative noms: (1) National Magazine Awards for in Best Editorial Package (2019, The Way Forward, Today's Parent/Rogers), and (2) Digital Mag for Best Personal Essay (2019, What are land acknowledgements and why do they matter?).
 I had a few incredible unicorn editors and mentors who saw something in me and stuck with me through all the learning curves, glitches, highs, and lows.